originphp/framework/docs/models.md

     $this->Article->deleteAll(['rating'=>'rubbish','author !='=>'Jim']);
 ```

+## Saving Associated Data

+By default associated records will be saved, you can disable this by setting associated to false.
+And you can limit this to certain associations by passing an array with the names of the alias for the model that you want to save for.

 ## Save Options

 When saving records you can pass an array of options

 - validate: default is true, whether to validate data
-- callbacks: whether to trigger callbacks such as beforeSave etc.
+- callbacks: default is true. whether to trigger callbacks such as beforeSave etc.
 - transaction: default is true, whether to wrap the save in a database transaction
-- associated: here you can specify an array of associated model names that you want to save data for
+- associated: default is true. here you can specify an array of associated model names that you want to save data for, or true or false. true will enable saving on the first level of assocations.

 ## Saving a field